FDA Guidance on Considerations for Weight Loss Devices: Benefit-Risk Assessment

 The Food and Drug Administration (FDA or the Agency), the US regulating authority in the sphere of healthcare products, has published a final guidance document dedicated to the submission of 510(k) notifications for changes to medical devices that have already been...

+This article has been updated May 29, 2025.
 The institution responsible for regulating medical devices in the United States is the Food and Drug Administration (FDA).
-The FDA uses a risk-based classification system, which classifies medical devices into the following three categories: Class I, Class II, and...
+The medical device industry is one of the most heavily regulated sectors in the United States, with...

 Any manufacturer who wants to legally market their medical device in the US intended for human use has to get FDA approval.
 Any class I, II, or III devices, which is not exempt and does not require premarket approval must fulfill the requirements of a 510(k) of the...